AlexStew14/URC/README.md

 #### Authors: Jantzen Allphin, Alexander Stewart, Tri Tran
 #### Date: December 7, 2020
 #### Course: CS 4540, University of Utah, School of Computing

+# University Research Coordinator

+This project was an example Research Coordinator for helping professors and students communicate on research opportunities.

 Images of the project: